 In a similar vein as positive behaviors are reinforced, so too can negative behaviors be reduced or eliminated through shaping1.

-For example; if a child responds well to praise, then it can be used as positive reinforcement for exhibiting a desired behavior, such as tidying away their toys.
+Here is an example of positive reinforcement used to shape behavior.
+If a child responds well to praise, then it can be used as positive reinforcement for exhibiting a desired behavior, such as tidying away their toys.

 Negative reinforcement is the removal of a stimulus, such as if a child gets put into a time-out for hitting another child in a nursery setting.
 If the time-out is removed for playing nicely instead, the removal of the negative stimulus results in a positive outcome for the child (no time-out)3.